TeachFakerPlayingMid/TeachFakerPlayingMid/README.md

 - 🌱 I’m currently learning **Nature Language Processing, Enterprise in Machine Learning Production**

-- 👯 I’m looking to a internship related to **Business analyst, Machine Learninging, Consulting**
+- 👯 I’m looking for a internship related to **Business analyst, Machine Learninging, Consulting**

 - 💬 Highlight of my projects are about **Database construction and Management,Software development ,Applied Machine Learning and AI algorithm in business context, such as Restaurant Recommendation System, Lyft Bikes Placement, Sentiment Analysis, Predictive Model**